(Un)reasonable Allure of Ante-hoc Interpretability for High-stakes Domains: Transparency Is Necessary but Insufficient for Comprehensibility: Unpacking Ante-hoc Interpretability

-Next, in Section~\ref{sec:definition}, we uncover two sets of properties that are fundamental to ante-hoc interpretability: \textbf{model-based desiderata} span characteristics expected of inherently transparent predictive models (Section~\ref{sec:definition:model}); and \textbf{explainer-based desiderata} pertain to the process -- reasoning performed either by human explainees or explainability algorithms -- responsible for extracting the desired explanatory insights from those models (Section~\ref{sec:definition:explanation}).
-The former deal with how predictive models processes information and the degree to which the components of this pipeline are human-intelligible; the latter concern modularity of explanatory information, the mechanisms employed to extract it and the sources of knowledge needed to interpret it.
+Next, in Section~\ref{sec:definition}, we uncover two sets of properties that are fundamental to ante-hoc interpretability: \begin{description} \itemsep{0em} \item[modelling desiderata] span characteristics expected of predictive models (Section~\ref{sec:definition:model}); and \item[explaining desiderata] pertain to the process responsible for extracting the desired explanatory insights from those models (Section~\ref{sec:definition:explanation}). \end{description} The former deal with how (inherently transparent) predictive models process information and the degree to which the components of this pipeline are human-intelligible; the latter concern sources and modularity of explanatory information, the mechanisms employed to extract it, auxiliary or background knowledge needed to interpret it, and human or algorithmic reasoning applied to it to construct understanding.
+A visual summary of this framework is shown in Figure~\ref{fig:framework}.

-Navigating through these properties allows us to arrive at different conceptualisations of ante-hoc interpretability.
+Navigating these properties allows us to arrive at different conceptualisations of ante-hoc interpretability.
 Their correct mixture can help us to build an XAI system that generates explanations suitable for the envisaged audience and application.
-Additionally, our desiderata enable a more principled discussion about ante-hoc interpretability and what is expected of it in specific contexts.
+In this position paper, we refrain from making specific recommendations along these dimensions and instead offer an insightful and thought-provoking discussion about ante-hoc interpretability and what is expected of it in different explanatory contexts (given their plurality).
+Composing such a prescriptive list would be misguided or deceptive at best and counterproductive at worst in view of our multi-faceted conceptualisation of ante-hoc interpretability.
 We examine these aspects, summarise our findings and conclude in Section~\ref{sec:conclusion}.